-Background: The Academies Program supports projects to raise student achievement in American history and civics by improving teachers' and students' knowledge, understanding, and engagement with these subjects, including principles of the Constitution, through intensive workshops with scholars, master teachers, and curriculum experts.
-This program is authorized under section 2232 of the Elementary and Secondary Act of 1965, as amended (ESEA).
-The Department encourages applications to include strong partnerships and active, ongoing collaboration between eligible entities, local educational agencies (LEAs), and State educational agencies (SEAs) in their design and proposed implementation.
+Background: The AHC-NA program seeks to promote evidence-based approaches that encourage innovative American history and civics education.
+In particular, the program seeks to promote strategies, activities, and programs that benefit students from low-income backgrounds and other underserved populations.
+This program is authorized under section 2233 of the Elementary and Secondary Act of 1965, as amended (ESEA).
+The Department encourages applications to include strong partnerships and active collaboration between eligible entities, local educational agencies and State educational agencies (SEAs) in their design and proposed implementation.
 Project activities should reflect the best available research and practice in teaching and learning.